SimplyStaking/cosmoshub-proposals/ATOM-transfer-enablement.md

 # Possible blockers

-We see the following possible reasons for the delay of the transfer enablement milestone:
+Apart from non-acceptance of this proposal, we see the following possible reasons for the delay of the transfer enablement milestone:

   * A critical issue is identified during the testing phase of the new release.